 Our Top Picks

-The grills below include some of the best grills Weber has to offer.
+We tested some of the best grills Weber has to offer, and the results are below.
 The list includes classic gas and charcoal grills that the company has produced for years as well as some of Weber’s newest editions, including its line of pellet grills and smokers.

 - BTUs: N/A